 Like most RPGs, the game takes time.
 Building your character's levels, exploring, and essentially just questing around to learn the game.
 The game world is split into various planets and space stations, whereupon you can get out and explore around an almost boardgame-like series of map and take on enemies at your leisure, but man can it be a grind.
 I enjoyed attempting to take on enemies, but eventually, I'd want to continue the story, only to find myself somewhat underpowered.
 Grinding, as it seems, is still a facet of RPGs no matter what.
 Aside from grinding, a lot of the game did feel empty, even though you can randomly stop and attempt to speak with NPCs that sometimes have nothing to really say.

 Galaxy of Pen & Paper is an incredibly charming game that I enjoyed.
 However, I do come from a background of playing tabletop RPGs with friends, and it's impossible to fully recreate those nights of questing and hilarity, even then Pen and Paper does a damn fine job at meta gaming, interjecting comments, and more.
 I think the game's humor, references, and overall feel will draw many players, but I worry too that some may not fully jump into that recreated world.
-Combined with larger, but seemingly empty environments and some required grinding, it may be a further turn off to those players.Note: The Galaxy of Pen & Paper review is based on a digital PC copy of the game, provided by the publisher.
+Combined with larger, but seemingly empty environments and some required grinding, it may be a further turn off to those players.Note: Galaxy of Pen & Paper was reviewed on PC.
+A digital copy of the game provided by the publisher.